jbottelb/network_projects/calendar/README.md

 Written By Josh Bottelberghe and Joseph Sweilem \
 Total time: 50 hours

+We were granted a TWO DAY extension on the project

 ## Overview
 To show the code works for all the commands, run